 Our research team spoke with Organ Donor Specialist Physician, Dr. Murdoch Leeies and with hematologist, Dr. Warren Fingrut, about the practicalities of organ, tissue and stem cell donations.
 Dr. Murdoch is doing research to improve organ donation policies and Dr. Fingrut is the director of Stem Cell Club, a donor recruitment organization that advocates for a more inclusive blood system in Canada.

 If the doctor decides that the donor is a good match, they have a conversation with the recipient to advise them on the match.
 The doctor would tell the recipient about any characteristics of the donor that do not meet the usual Canadian Standards Association criteria.
 This includes telling the recipient if the donor identifies as gbMSM.
 The patient would need to accept this additional “risk”.
-The “increased risk” categorization of gbMSM for organ, tissue, and stem cell donation are as stigmatizing and as in need of change as the blood ban.
+The “increased risk” categorization of gbMSM for organ, tissue, and stem cell donation is stigmatizing and in need of change.
 Risk should be evaluated on an individual basis, regardless of sexual orientation, as there are many factors to consider.
 For example, a straight person who has multiple new partners would be at higher risk of an STI than a gay man who has been in an exclusive relationship for years.

 Drs.
 Leeies and Fingrut explained that it required extra paperwork, but that there were no practical barriers for gbMSM to donate.